exotica-jewelry/multietch-newsletter-d1/README-multietch.md

 * Copy preheader from `preview.mjml`.
 * Sender (same for all) is `Chris, Multi-Etch Answer Man`
 * From address is `info@`
-* Click "Show reply-to address details" and choose "Reply Tracking"
+* Click "Show reply-to address details" and choose "Reply Tracking".
-* Recipients is the newsletter list
-* Choose "HTML Editor" (bottom row) for entering the content
+* If offered, check the box for including a customer's email in the "To" field.
+* Recipients will be the appropriate mailing list for the email.
+If this is a newsletter **be sure to exclude** people in the "Welcome" email series.
+* To create the content, choose "HTML Editor" (on the bottom row of choices).
+If content already exists (from cloning an existing campaign), edit the content, select everything (ctrl-A) in the editor and delete it.
 * Choose the image icon in the toolbar and upload all necessary images.
-For each image, uncheck "Wrap text around image" and leave all other settings at default.
-The images will appear in the area below; leave them there and we'll take care of them in the next step.
+You can leave all the settings as default.
+The images will appear in the area below;
+leave them there and we'll take care of them in the next step.
 * Choose the `</>` icon in the toolbar.
 Under some standard HTML you'll see the code for the images you inserted.
-Copy these into a temporary file, then extract the actual URLs for the images and insert them into the MJML files.
+Find the URL for each image, which will start with `https://campaign-image.com/zohocampaigns/`, and copy each one into the appropriate place in the MJML files.
 Rebuild the `index.html` file.
 (Whew!)
 * Now copy the generated `index.html` into the code window you've already opened, replacing everything that's there.
 * At the top, click "Save Changes" and then "Preview and Test".